 If the rumors that there was a cut of the film that was darker, I would love to see this cut of the film.
 Batman v Superman’s theatrical cut was a grand mess.
 The director’s cut of Batman v Superman was a marked improvement.
 My hope is that the same is true for Suicide Squad – maybe there is even more Joker in the director’s cut?

 What I can see is that Warner Brothers is embracing the whole “darker and more gritty comicbook” movie thing.
 It is something that is different from the Marvel films (wholesome and full of humor) and I like WB’s vision.
-But, WB seems to also what to get the same ticket sales of the Marvel films and chase after that same audience.
+But, WB seems to also want to get the same ticket sales of the Marvel films and chase after that same audience.
 I think this is a mistake.
 The R-rated version of Batman v Superman was much better than the PG-13 theatrical release.
 This PG-13 cut of Suicide Squad is serviceable, but I have a sneaky suspicion that if Ayers was left alone to create his own version of this film, it would be R-rated.
 WB can’t have it both ways.
 WB cannot try to create dark and gritty comicbook movie universe while trying to maintain a PG-13 rating.
 Well, it can try, but the results will continue to be the same.

 Batman and Bruce Wayne make cameos in the film.
 There is one more cameo that surprised me and I thought was pretty cool.